pkdone/mongo-connection-check/README.md

 ./mongo-connection-check -h
 ```

-__Example__ command line for attempting to connect to a remote MongoDB __Atlas__ deployment, using an example __SRV service name__ with a username & password embedded in the MongoDB URL:
+__Example__ command line for attempting to connect to a remote MongoDB __Atlas__ deployment, using an example __SRV service name__ with a username & password embedded in the MongoDB URL (use double quotes rather than single quotes on Windows):

 ```console
 ./mongo-connection-check 'mongodb+srv://myusr:pswd@ctr.a1b2.mongodb.net/?retryWrites=true'
 ```

-__Example__ command line for attempting to connect to a remote MongoDB __Atlas__ deployment, using an example SRV service name with the __username & password provided as parameters__ separate from the MongoDB URL:
+__Example__ command line for attempting to connect to a remote MongoDB __Atlas__ deployment, using an example SRV service name with the __username & password provided as parameters__ separate from the MongoDB URL (use double quotes rather than single quotes on Windows):

 ```console
 ./mongo-connection-check -u myusr -p pswd 'mongodb+srv://ctr.a1b2s.mongodb.net/?retryWrites=true'
 ```

-__Example__ command line for attempting to connect to a remote __self-managed MongoDB cluster deployment__, using an example __seed list__ of individual server hostnames & ports in the MongoDB URL, with TLS enabled (username and password not specified in this example):
+__Example__ command line for attempting to connect to a remote __self-managed MongoDB cluster deployment__, using an example __seed list__ of individual server hostnames & ports in the MongoDB URL, with TLS enabled (username and password not specified in this example; use double quotes rather than single quotes on Windows):

 ```console
 ./mongo-connection-check 'mongodb://clstr1.acme.com:27017,clstr2.acme.net:27017/test?tls=true'